 Sorry this article was so long.
 Perhaps these scribbles will suggest some solutions to Gentle Reader’s tool storage systems.

-In the next post in our tale of mystery, adventure and supernatural beings in shops of nekid workers we will take another look at hinges and examine the tools mounted inside the lid.
+In the next post in our tale of supernatural beings and nekid workers in workshops we will take another look at hinges and examine the tools mounted inside the lid.

 YMHOS